troyraen/PGB_testing/_avro2BQ/main.md

 <a name="header"></a>
 # Fix schema header idiosyncrasies
 <!-- fs -->
-This fix is going in the `alert_ingestion.format_alerts` module which will be called by the `consume` module.
+~This fix is going in the `alert_ingestion.format_alerts` module which will be called by the `consume` module.~ Module `alert_ingestion.format_alerts` is unnecessary and has been deleted.
+Instead, generate a valid schema once (per survey/version) using Fastavro and write it to a pickle file.
+The fixing of individual alerts is then handled directly in `consume`.

 <a name="fastavro"></a>
 ## Fix using Fastavro (outside broker environment)